 Through her own type foundry, Type-Ø-Tones, she publishes and promotes her type designs.
 In addition to her work, Laura also finds time to teach type design as part of the Master’s degree in Advanced Typography at Eina Escola d’Art i Disseny and Typography at Elisava.
 She gives lectures and workshops all around the world.
 Laura’s work has been featured in several publications and exhibitions such as the Graphic Design–Now in Production in 2011-2012.
 She also holds awards from the ADG-FAD (The Art Directors & Graphic Designers Association, Spain).
 In 2014 she got a TDC for her typeface Lalola, and an ISTD Certificate of Excellence for the BCNMCR Letters Project.

 She is the author of TypoMag.
 Typography in Magazines, published by IndexBook and co-author of the book Cómo crear tipografías.
-Del boceto a la pantalla, published by Tipo e, published in Spanish and translated into Polish and Portuguese.
+Del boceto a la pantalla, published by Tipo e, published in Spanish and translated into Polish, Portuguese and English.
 In collaboration with the Fundació Comunicació Gràfica, she curated the exhibition Helvetica.
 A new typeface?

 José Manuel Urós

 Is a self-taught programmer, typo(graphic) designer and guitar player.
 Also a reluctant barcelonian, where he was born in 1956.
 A programmer in the eighties, he became the happiest/luckiest guy when switched from awful code to desktop publishing at the very launch of the technology, around 1988.
 From that year, he has helped a number of studios to develop their skills at electronic publishing.